Parent Partnership

 Homeless Family Support

-If you and your child are homeless and lack a fixed residence or a regular residence to call home, your child may qualify for additional support and considerations please contact: Ms. Krista Wible, Homeless Liaison and Counselor at (412) 690-2489 vm ext.105 or email at wible@cityhigh.org to discuss your family/child’s situation and see how we can help.
+If you and your child are homeless and lack a fixed, regular, and adequate nighttime residence, your child may qualify for additional support.
+Please contact Ms. Krista Wible, Homeless Liaison and Counselor at (412) 690-2489 vm ext.105 or email at wible@cityhigh.org to discuss your family/child’s situation and see how we can help.
 All discussions are confidential.

 For additional information: